erykjj/jwlmanager/README.txt

 Editing or creating a Highlights or Annotations import file is not recommended.
 Rather, exported Highlights or Annotations can be merged into another archive.
 Any conflicting/duplicate entries will be replaced.
-In the case of Highlights, overlapping highlights will be added and the color changed to the one being imported.
+In the case of Highlights, overlapping highlights will be combined and the color changed to the one being imported.

 The accepted format for the Notes import file is like this: